forklifters/mobile-ios-sdk-releases/README.md

 #### Show Flows in your App

 In order for the Appcues SDK to know what screen a user is on and to find all the flows that qualify for that screen, a screen needs to be identified.
 Add the following code to the screen where you want to check for flows.
 We recommended adding this code after the view finishes appearing - i.e. the corresponding `UIViewController`'s `viewDidAppear` method.

+You can also watch a video of how to do enable flows [here](https://appcues.wistia.com/medias/3hdrm9xfre).

 <i>Swift</i>
 ```swift